Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/Views/ViewLoadManager.md

 [IViewLoadManager](/Catel.MVVM\Catel\MVVM\Views\IViewLoadManager.md)

-Manager that handles top =&gt; bottom loaded events for all views inside an application.The reason this class is built is that in non-WPF technologies, the visual tree is loaded from bottom =&gt; top.
-However, Catel heavily relies on the order to be top =&gt; bottom.This manager subscribes to both the`Loaded` and`LayoutUpdated` events.
+Manager that handles top =&gt; bottom loaded events for all views inside an application.
+The reason this class is built is that in non-WPF technologies, the visual tree is loaded from bottom =&gt; top.
+However, Catel heavily relies on the order to be top =&gt; bottom.
+This manager subscribes to both the`Loaded` and`LayoutUpdated` events.
 This is because in a nested scenario this will happen:```

 ``` Will be executed in the following order: